-The Commission has issued eight country-specific recommendations to Romania to help it improve its economic performance.
+The Commission has made eight country-specific recommendations to Romania to help it improve its economic performance, which have been approved by all EU member states.
 These are in the areas of: implementation of the precautionary programme; public finances and taxation; health care; labour market; education and training; social inclusion; efficiency of the public administration; network industries.